-Analysis Data of Independent Sample T-test
+2. Analysis Data of Independent Sample T-test

 In analyzing the data, the writer used the score of pre-test and posttest of the students from both of experimental class and control class.
-In order to find out whether there is or nor a significant effect of using Cartoon Video on the students' speaking ability in retelling story, the data were analyzed by using independent t-test.
+In order to find out whether there is or nor a significant effect of using guessing game technique on students' speaking skill, the data were analyzed by using independent t-test.
 In taking the conclusion, the writer concluded by comparing t-obtained with probability value.